Dream speech: Schizophrenic speech disorder

 Kraepelin had been confronted with schizophrenic speech disorder - called first Sprachverwirrtheit then schizophrene Sprachverwirrtheit and finally Schizophasie - produced by his patients.
 But —as Kraepelin states— the schizophasia can hardly be studied, because what the patient is trying to express is unknown.

 However using the classical dream-psychosis analogy, he tried to first study dream speech in the hope that this would lead to insights into schizophrenic speech disorder.
 And so Kraepelin got used to recording his dreams, not to interpret them for personal use as in psychoanalysis, but to use them for a scientific study.
 Kraepelin was not only able to record the deviant speech in his dreams, but also the intended utterance (which was lacking in the deviant speech of his patients, who clearly cannot cross the boundary from psychosis to reality).
 For example, most neologisms (the deviant utterance) in Kraepelin's dreams have a meaning (the intended utterance).

 Fundamental disturbances

 Kraepelin pointed out two fundamental disturbances underlying dream speech: a diminished functioning of the Wernicke area, and a diminished functioning of those frontal areas in which abstract reasoning is localized.
 Therefore, individual ideas (Individualvorstellungen) get expressed in dreams instead of general ideas.
 Among these individual ideas he included proper names in their widest sense.

+Others on dream speech

+Kraepelin's daughter Toni, psychiatrist herself, collected eight examples of dream speech, one of them noted during the second World War, shortly after the death in Holland of the German emperor Wilhelm II.
+Freud gave a few examples of dream speech, mostly neologisms, in the Interpretation of Dreams.
+In 1911 Havelock Ellis mentions two specimens of dream speech in The World of Dreams.
+He also discusses in short Kraepelin's theory.